cosmos/ibc/spec/app/ics-027-interchain-accounts/README.md

 ##### Packet relay

 `sendRegisterTx` and `sendExecuteTx` must be called by a transaction handler in the controller chain module which performs appropriate signature checks.
-In particular the transaction handlers must verify that `icaOwnerAddress` is the actual signer of the tx.
+In particular, the transaction handlers must verify that `icaOwnerAddress` is the actual signer of the tx.

-//TODO CLARIFY WAY BETTER THE CONCEPT  // May be in a different section Thinking about a smart contract system, then the system should verify that the tx the user generate to call the `sendRegisterTx` and `sendExecuteTx` contract function has been signed by the `icaOwnerAddress`.
+//TODO CLARIFY WAY BETTER THE CONCEPT  // May be in a different section Thinking about a smart contract system, then the system should verify that the tx the user generates to call the `sendRegisterTx` and `sendExecuteTx` contract function has been signed by the `icaOwnerAddress`.

 `sendRegisterTx` is used by a controller chain to send an IBC packet containing instructions on the number of host accounts to create on a host chain for a given interchain account owner.